 A good whipper-in knows his country and the landowners, and knows where he can and where he must not go.

 Gray wants his whipper-in to tell him concisely, precisely, and simply what he saw, not what he thinks.
-The good whipper-in stays ahead of hounds in position to stop riots before they start.To read more, a subscription is needed: Click here to subscribe
+The good whipper-in stays ahead of hounds in position to stop riots before they start.To read more, a subscription is required.
+Log in or click here to subscribe.